pooyamb/basteh/basteh-memory/README.md

-# actix-storage-hashmap
+# basteh-hashmap

-This crate provides implementations for actix-storage based on std lib's hashmap.
+This crate provides implementations for basteh based on std lib's hashmap.

-> Please refer to actix-storage crate documentations for full details about usage and use cases.
+> Please refer to basteh crate documentations for full details about usage and use cases.

 ### Implementation details